uddoktapay/docs/devices/best-practices.md

 - Keep at least one device always online.
 - Use stable internet and ensure SMS permissions are granted.
+- Ensure the **bKash or Nagad SIM** is inside the device running the app.
+- Keep the app always running in the background.
+Disable battery saver for it.
 - Enable **Balance Verification** for strong protection.
 - Enable **Smart Verification** if your business processes many payments per minute.
 - After cash-out or sending money, update the **Current Balance** manually.